melt-umn/ableC-lvars/README.md

 + tidy up header file
 + fix syntax in error messages
 + Consider making show function optional (like with free)
-+ general templated make_lvar function? -- could get type from functions rather than top, but how to develop default top?
-+ Don't need to pattern match on top?
-Or do I?
 + Make list of rules to follow for programmers (return copies in put vs must handle freeing in putD, must provide match statements if top is algebraic datatype)

 #### LVars Functionality: